chrisenz/Analog-Circuit-Design/README.md

 ### [Operational Transconductance Amplifiers (OTAs)](Amplifiers/OTAs/)

 In this directory you will find the systematic design of various single-ended OTAs for a generic 180nm bulk CMOS process.
 The OTAs are designed using the EKV approach with the inversion coefficient.
 They are then simulated with ngspice using the EKV 2.6 compact model.
-The design and simulation are performed ina Quarto notebook.
+The design and simulation are performed in a Quarto notebook.
 The latter includes the complete design flow and simuations.
 It is used to generate a design report in pdf format.

 The directory currently includes:
 * [The simple 5 transistors OTA](Amplifiers/OTAs/Simple%20OTA/) ([pdf](Amplifiers/OTAs/Simple%20OTA/Simple_OTA.pdf)).